Voices For Change: The New AAOM Speaker Series

 • November 16th, 2025

-Panamanian-born adoptee and child welfare advocate Sandi Caesar uses her lived experience and reunion story to advance understanding and justice within the adoptee community.
+A conversation with Sandi Morgan Caesar, MSW, Intercountry Adoptee, and ANC Transnational Adoptee Group Facilitator.
+Sandi is a Panamanian-born adoptee and child welfare advocate who uses her lived experience and reunion story to advance understanding and justice within the adoptee community.

 • November 23rd, 2025